How to Fix Timer not advancing on Speed Queen TR7000WN (Top Load)

 Step 4

-Speed Queen’s TR7000WN uses a robust mechanical timer that is straightforward to swap, but before you disconnect anything, photograph the harness wiring from multiple angles — matching the connector positions exactly on the new timer is the only step where mistakes happen.
-Once you have your reference photos, pull the old timer, snap the replacement onto its mounting bracket, and secure it with the two screws.
-Source a direct OEM replacement using your model number to ensure the cam sequence and contact layout match precisely.
+The TR7000WN features a robust mechanical timer that is straightforward to swap out.
+Before doing anything, take reference photos of the harness wiring from multiple angles.
+Matching the connector positions on the new timer is crucial to avoid mistakes.
+Once you have your photos, remove the old timer, snap the replacement onto its mounting bracket, and secure it with the two screws.
+Make sure to source a direct OEM replacement to ensure the cam sequence and contact layout match precisely.

 Step 5

-Reconnect the wiring harness, reassemble the control panel, and restore power, then manually advance the timer to the Agitate position to run a quick functional check.
-The machine should begin agitating within a few seconds, confirming the new timer contacts are closing the correct circuits.
-If agitation doesn’t start, recheck your harness connections against your reference photos before assuming a faulty replacement timer.
+Reconnect the wiring harness, reassemble the control panel, and restore power.
+Then, manually advance the timer to the Agitate position for a quick functional check.
+The machine should start agitating within seconds, confirming that the new timer contacts are working.
+If agitation doesn’t start, double-check your harness connections against your reference photos before assuming you received a faulty replacement timer.

 Step 6

-Run the washer through a complete wash cycle without interruption, watching to confirm the timer advances on its own through wash, rinse, spin, and off.
-A timer that stalls at any stage points to a remaining contact issue or a cam that isn’t indexing correctly, which could indicate a harness pin seated in the wrong terminal.
-Completing a full unattended cycle is the only way to be confident the repair is solid across all stages.
+Finally, run the washer through a complete cycle without interruption, confirming that the timer advances through wash, rinse, spin, and off.
+If the timer stalls at any stage, that could indicate a remaining contact issue or a cam that isn’t indexing correctly, which might mean a harness pin is seated in the wrong terminal.
+Completing a full unattended cycle is the only way to ensure the repair is solid across all stages.

 Where to Buy Replacement Parts